arpansac/wall-of-developers/README.md

 It's going to be completely compiled by our students and a great platform to connect with all coding ninjas students.

 ### Note
-No assests file should be greater than 10kb.
+No assets file should be greater than 10kb.

 ## Index
   - [How it works?](#how-it-works)